charlos1204/longitudinal_division_classification/README.md

 * cuda version 10 or higher (https://developer.nvidia.com/cuda-10.0-download-archive)
 * Docker (optional, https://docs.docker.com/get-docker/)
 * GPU

+## Quick and easy to use (Docker Optional).
+These instructions will get you running a traning, testing and prediction of the current project.<br>
+The easiest way to run the project is trough docker image.
+Follow the instructions [here](docker.md) to install Docker in your local machine.<br>

+* Download the image from Docker Hub.<br>
+In a terminal copy and paste the following line:<br>
+`docker pull charlos1204/ldbc:gpu`

+* Run image in bash mode.<br>
+In a temrinal copy and paste the line:<br>
+`docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu bash`<br>
+With this option you will get a shell terminal where you can run the training, testing or predicting.
+The code is inside of workspace dictory.<br>
+Where $PWD is the current directory for training `python train_model.py current`

+#run training
+#sudo docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu python train_model.py current/model

+#run test
+#sudo docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu python test_model.py current/model

+#run a prediction
+#sudo docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu python predict_class.py current/model

+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 The following libraries can be install with miniconda or pip.
 * miniconda (optional, https://docs.conda.io/en/latest/miniconda.html)